AydenBravender/color_aruco/README.md

 # Color ArUco

 **Color ArUco** is a Python package designed for detecting colored ArUco markers using OpenCV.
 This package includes functionality for capturing video from a webcam, detecting markers in real-time, and generating ArUco markers for various applications.
+Its primary purpose is to significantly increase the amount of data that can be transmitted via an ArUco marker.
+With the ability to encode over 1 trillion bits of data, it can transmit nearly a billion times more information compared to a standard ArUco marker.

 ## Features